namomedia/ios-sdk/README.md

 5. Include Ads in your stream

   Create Ads Proxy and use it as your delegate and data source.
-Have your `TableViewController` implement `NamoAdCellProvider` protocol.
+Have your `TableViewController` implement `NamoAdCellCustomizer` protocol.

         #import <NamoAdsSDK/NamoAdsSDK.h>